top of page

 The Narrandera Town Band, marshalled by Mr. A. T. Pattinson, a former league player, led the teams around the ground.

 The game was played at a hard and fast pace from the bounce and continued so until the end.
-As was to be expected the better training and team work of the visitors enabled them to win easily, although the first half was very evenly contested.
+As was to be expected the better training and teamwork of the visitors enabled them to win easily, although the first half was very evenly contested.

 The big crowd enjoyed the spectacular high marking or the Melbourne men and the Riverina players in no way were disgraced in that respect.